-Keep the cabin door latched in the open or closed position.
-The door is heavy and slides easily.
-If the door is unlatched, it could slide unexpectedly as the boat rocks, causing injury or damage.
+Keep the port cabin door latched in the open or closed position.
+The door is heavy and can rotate closed easily.
+If the door is unlatched, it could rotate unexpectedly as the boat rocks, causing injury or damage.

 8.2 Mid-Berth